 At the court office, staff will check your notice of appeal to ensure that it complies with the court rules.
 If your form is in order, the appeal will be allocated a date for a court listing six to eight weeks later (a ‘directions’ date).
-This is the date the appeal will appear in court for the allocation of a hearing date.
+This is the date the appeal will appear in court for directions as to the lodgment of written legal submissions and for the allocation of a hearing date.

 The office will give you date-stamped copies of your notice to appeal.
 You must serve a copy on the respondent (the other party to the appeal) within seven days and keep a copy for yourself.

-The respondent has 21 days to lodge and service a notice setting out grounds of opposition to the appeal.
+The respondent has 21 days to lodge and serve a Respontent's notice setting out grounds of opposition to the appeal.

 If the appeal is from an order made in the Commercial Court the appeal will be given a date for the first Directions List after the appeal is lodged and the directions given by the Court will include time for the Respondent’s Notice.

 If the appeal comes within the category of civil appeals arising from proceedings which have a custody or criminal element (eg extradition, bail, Article 40/habeas corpus, and judicial review in criminal proceedings the appeal will be given the earlies available directions date for the criminal case-management list which is taken on a Friday in the Criminal Courts of Justice Building.